Hostinger

-Hostinger is a web hosting company.
-Established in 2004, the company is headquartered in Lithuania and employs about 900 employees.
+Hostinger is a Lithuanian web hosting company headquartered in Vilnius.

 History

 Hostinger was founded in Kaunas in 2004 as Hosting Media.

-In 2007, Hosting Media's paid hosting offer was joined by a free web hosting service when the company founded 000webhost.

-In 2008, the company launched Hosting24, a cPanel-based web hosting brand, in the United States.
-The data centers were located in Asheville, North Carolina, US, and the United Kingdom.
+In 2007, Hosting Media founded a free web hosting service, 000webhost.
+In 2008, the company launched Hosting24, a cPanel-based web hosting brand with data centers located in Asheville, North Carolina, US, and the United Kingdom.
 In 2011, Arnas Stuopelis joined the company as CEO.
-In the same year Hosting Media rebranded to Hostinger.
+In the same year, Hosting Media renamed as Hostinger.
 In 2013, Hostinger launched its subsidiary Niagahoster in Indonesia.
-It became one of the first hosting providers to offer tier-4 data centers.

 In 2014, the company launched a Brazilian subsidiary, Weblink.

-In 2019, Hostinger introduced a no-code, drag-and-drop website builder.
-Launched as a subsidiary under the name Zyro, the builder is supported by Hostinger's hosting infrastructure and is aimed at small to medium-sized enterprises.
+In 2019, Hostinger introduced a no-code, drag-and-drop website builder Zyro.

-In 2023, Hostinger launched the AI Website Builder, a platform that uses artificial intelligence to generate a custom site from scratch.
-AI Builder automatically writes unique content, selects royalty-free stock images, and chooses a color palette and fonts that best suit the description.
+In 2021, ConHostinger acquired a 31% stake in Hostinger.
+In the same year, Hostinger joint-founded the Lithuanian unicorn association, Unicorns Lithuania.

 In 2023, Daugirdas Jankus became Hostinger CEO.
 Arnas Stuopelis continues as Chairman of the Board.
 In 2024, 000webhost, a free web hosting brand powered by Hostinger, shut down its operations.